-Pieces like the “Raindrop Prelude” (in D♭ Major, op.
-28 no. 15) leave people inspired and on the verge of tears at the same time, even though many would argue it is overplayed.
-This post looks at the qualities that make us feel the melancholy of the rain and the fear of the storm and connect this to our own experiences as listeners, performers, and composers.
+This post looks at the qualities that make us feel the melancholy of the “Raindrop Prelude” (in D♭ Major, op.
+28 no. 15) and the fear of the storm and connect this to our own experiences as listeners, performers, and composers.

-Before we begin, it is important to remember that Chopin did not title this work (or his other preludes).
-His works were given nicknames by pianists Hans von Bülow and Alfred Cortot based on the feelings they got from each piece, so it’s perfectly all right to hear a different scene than a rainy day.
-For the sake of sharing this analysis with people who may not be practiced in theory, however, I’ll be sticking with this image.
+Chopin did not title this work (or his other preludes).
+His works were given nicknames by pianists Hans von Bülow and Alfred Cortot based on the feelings they got from each piece, so it’s not necessary to hear a rainy day when listening to this piece.

 We’ll start out by zooming way out.
 The piece is in an ABA structure, meaning the material at the beginning and the end is the same, and something different—in this case a change to the parallel minor (C♯ = D♭)—happens in the middle.